vincent-margiotta/dotfiles/README.md

 ## Other Dotfile Managers

 [dotbot](https://github.com/anishathalye/dotbot) - A great tool with many features.
-I used it for years before deciding to switch to something with no external dependencies.
+I used it for years before deciding to switch.

 [GNU Stow](https://www.gnu.org/software/stow/) - Another great tool.
 However, it wasn't made to manage dotfiles.
 Because of the different versions of GNU